 The profitability of corn ethanol production, however, is not limited to the sale of ethanol.
 Plants that produce biofuel exclusively from the grain, or full plants, also extract profits from the sale of higher value-added by-products obtained after ethanol is produced.
 These plants treat the resulting syrup at the end of distillation to generate DDG (Dried Distilled Grains) and corn oil, so that one ton of corn generates an average of 420 liters of ethanol, 300 kg of DDG and 12 liters of corn oil.

 Although corn oil is the item with the lowest productivity among the products obtained in the mills, its high added value makes it a co-product of great interest to the market – specifically to the biodiesel and animal nutrition markets.
-Because of the reward of this challenge, it is imperative to use specific processes and products to optimize the extraction of this material, and the main chemical input in this operation are corn oil demulsifiers (or CODs), such as the products in the ALKEST TW, ALKEST CSO lines and SURFONIC COD 400.
+Because of the reward of this challenge, it is imperative to use specific processes and products to optimize the extraction of this material, and the main chemical input in this operation are corn oil demulsifiers (or CODs), such as the products in the ALKEST® TW, ALKEST® CSO lines.

 CODs are the main chemical additives used to break down the corn oil emulsion in the syrup.
 Dosed at 0.03% of the syrup, either pure or as part of formulations, demulsifiers are typically hydrophilic surfactants that adsorb at the oil droplet interface and displace emulsion-stabilizing components such as proteins and polysaccharides.
 By destabilizing the emulsion, the oil particles gain mobility and aggregate, separating from the aqueous phase.